 Student Research Exchange

-The TESTEd project offers a research exchange programme for student teachers to visit one of the five partner universities, enabling students to study the education systems of the host countries, engage in comparative educational research and explore one of the following cross-cutting issues further:
+The TESTEd project offered a research exchange programme for student teachers to visit one of the five partner universities, enabling students to study the education systems of the host countries, engage in comparative educational research and explore one of the following cross-cutting issues further:

 - Education for Sustainable Development (ESD)